cseanburns/systems-librarianship/src/3a-learn-the-cli.md

 main storage device or the **D:** drive for an added USB stick.
-As such, the Windows operating system uses multiple root directories (C:, D:, E:, etc.)
+As such, the Windows operating system uses multiple root directories (C:, D:, E:, etc.).
 I encourage you to read the following article on
 [A quick introduction to the Linux filesystem for Windows users][quickWindows].
 The article is published by *Red Hat*,